Chronic Pain: How Physiotherapy Can Help You

 In some cases, we may use acupuncture and/or manipulation in the treatment plan.
-These are very beneficial at reducing stress on muscles and the rest of your body.
+These are very beneficial in reducing stress on muscles and the rest of your body.
 Acupuncture involves inserting needles into specific points on the body.
-The needles do not actually puncture through the skin but instead rest just underneath it.
+The needles do not puncture through the skin but instead, rest just underneath it.
 They work by stimulating life energy flow around the area of injury - increasing blood flow and oxygenation in that region, which is particularly useful in reducing inflammation and swelling.

 Balance and Mobilisation Exercises

 Once we have completed the mobilisation exercises, you'll be provided with a set of exercises which can be used to further aid recovery at home between treatments.
 These are designed to stretch, support and strengthen the relevant areas of your body that need it most - these are often neglected during an injury or accident - leaving them weak which increases the risk of future problems!
 Balance is a key aspect of these exercises, as it enhances the body’s ability to react to sudden loss of balance.
 By strengthening the muscles, and reducing their reaction time, they can restabilise your body quickly, without causing severe injury.

 We might advise you on changes to make in your lifestyle too - this could include carrying out simple procedures such as changing how you live with heavy objects or your sleeping pattern.